tryiou/xlite_toolkit/README.md

   python Xlite_privateKeysExtractor.py false

 # script will print on terminal owned address list for every enabled coins and associated PKs
-#   true print only address with funds.
+#   true print only addresses with funds, default at true if not provided.
-#   false print every address from list.
+#   false print every addresses from list.
 </pre>

 # Xlite_changeAddressCount.py